 Purchase a basic repair kit including hemming tape so you can resolve problems as soon as they appear.
-Repairing uniforms is generally much easier than repairing them, and many fixes are easier to implement than you might think.
+Repairing uniforms is generally much easier than replacing them, and many fixes are easier to implement than you might think.

 4. Removing marks

 It’s common for parents to find themselves dealing with marks from paint, pens, grass and more.
 Let garments soak in cold water before you apply stain remover and put them in the machine.
 If white garments are part of the school uniform, invest in an in-wash whitener which will stop them from turning grey.

 It’s important to take care when drying uniforms to avoid discolouration and wear.
 Air dry the garments as soon as you take them out of the machine.
 If you do use a tumble dryer, dry the clothes on a low heat setting to avoid shrinkage.
 Some parents take the clothing out of the machine before it is completely dry and let them finish drying out naturally.

 6. Encourage kids to get changed at home